Minnesota Golden Gophers men's basketball: The Tubby Smith era (2007–2013)

 On March 23, 2007, Maturi made a move that surprised many when he hired Tubby Smith after he resigned from the University of Kentucky to be the next head Gopher basketball coach.
 Smith's name recognition and winning reputation gave the program a new optimism, something it badly needed to counter its dwindling fan interest.

 Smith's coaching had an immediate impact on the previously unsuccessful Gophers squad.
 The team went from 8–22 in 2006–07 to 20–13 in 2007–08.
 Smith also led the Golden Gophers to the Big Ten tournament semi-finals after defeating 2nd seeded Indiana.
 Coach Smith also signed a top 25 recruiting class, the best in years for the program.
 Smith returned Minnesota to the NCAA tournament for the first time since 2005 in the 2008–09 season.
 Smith's team struggled throughout the 2009–10 season with off-court issues, but advanced to the championship game in the Big Ten tournament for the first time in school history (losing to regular season co-champion Ohio State) and made the NCAA tournament for the second consecutive season.

 On March 25, 2013, Smith was relieved of his coaching duties at Minnesota.

 The Richard Pitino era (2013–2021)

 On April 3, 2013, Richard Pitino, son of Louisville coach Rick Pitino, verbally agreed to coach the Golden Gophers.
 On April 3, after missing out on the NCAA tournament, the Gophers responded by winning the 2014 NIT championship trophy by defeating SMU.
 Austin Hollins was named the NIT MVP.
 As a result, Pitino claimed his first championship with the team.
 Following the success of an NIT championship, the Gophers hoped to qualify for the NCAA tournament the following year.
 However, the team struggled and finished with only six wins in the conference and did not qualify for any major tournament.

+The 2016 season was a disaster for the Gophers as they only managed to win two conference games.
+The lone bright spot came during a late season upset against ranked Maryland to give the Gophers their first conference win on the season.
+Despite the lack of success on the court, the Gophers were able to get Amir Coffey, a highly ranked player from Hopkins to commit to the men's basketball program.
+Coffey, along with other recruits Eric Curry and Michael Hurt, were able to help lift the Gophers to a 23-8 regular season record in the 2016–2017 season, and a berth to the 2017 NCAA tournament, where they attained a 5 seed and lost to 12-seed Middle Tennessee State to finish with a 24–10 record.